0xPolygon/polygon-edge-docs/docs/additional-features/chainbridge/overview.md

 ## Requirements

-In this guide, you will run Polygon Edge nodes, a ChainBridge relayer (more about it  [here](https://edge-docs.polygon.technology/docs/additional-features/chainbridge/definitions) ), and the cb-sol-cli tool, which is a CLI tool to deploy contracts locally (you can check [this](https://chainbridge.chainsafe.io/cli-options/#cli-options) too).
+In this guide, you will run Polygon Edge nodes, a ChainBridge relayer (more about it  [here](/docs/additional-features/chainbridge/definitions)), and the cb-sol-cli tool, which is a CLI tool to deploy contracts locally, registering resource and changing settings for the bridge (you can check [this](https://chainbridge.chainsafe.io/cli-options/#cli-options) too).
 The following environments are required before starting the setup:

 * Go: >= 1.17
 * Node.js >= 16.13.0